PrincetonUniversity/athena/CONTRIBUTING.md

   * These users may push directly to the private repository's branches, with some caveats.
 See below section on the [Code review policy](#code-review-policy).
 * **Read**: a larger group of users, developers, and students who have a compelling need for the latest development version of Athena++.
   * Read access allows the user to create a private forked repository, `<username>/athena`.
 The collaborator has complete freedom to experiment with changes within the fork without affecting the original project.
- * **Note**: the user's private fork will be deleted on GitHub if the individual is ever removed as a [collaborator](https://help.github.com/articles/adding-outside-collaborators-to-repositories-in-your-organization/).
+ * **Note**: the user's private fork will be deleted on GitHub if the individual is ever removed as a [collaborator or from a Team and loses Read access](https://help.github.com/articles/adding-outside-collaborators-to-repositories-in-your-organization/).

-[GitHub Teams](https://help.github.com/articles/organizing-members-into-teams/), `Athena++_PP` (Write) and `Athena++` (Admin), were originally used to control permission levels for groups of users; however, this is being phased out in favor of setting individual collaborator permissions.
+[GitHub Teams](https://help.github.com/articles/organizing-members-into-teams/), `Athena++_PP` (Write) and `Athena++` (Admin), were originally used to control permission levels for groups of users; however, this is being phased out in favor of a newer [Nested Teams](https://blog.github.com/2017-06-13-nested-teams-add-depth-to-your-team-structure/) setup with:
+* `Athena++` (Read)
+   * `Athena++_core` (Write)
+     * `Athena++_admin` (Admin)

+These teams are currently setup with the same permissions hierarchy for the public version repository.
+Several Admin users also have [Team Maintainer](https://help.github.com/articles/giving-team-maintainer-permissions-to-an-organization-member/) roles for managing the membership and permissions of these teams.
+A GitHub user must be a member of the PrincetonUniversity Organization on GitHub.
+Princeton Research Computing has a [GitHub request form](https://forms.rc.princeton.edu/github/) that can be used to add usernames to the PrincetonUniversity GitHub organization (even if the user does not have a Princeton Netid).
+This is the preferred method for managing permissions; repository Collaborator status should be used only for short-term access.

 The public version of Athena++ should serve as the primary resource for the majority of users.
 If you are reading this document, it means you have at least Read permissions to the private repository!